demisto/content/CONTRIBUTING.md

 ## How to contribute

 Demisto content is MIT Licensed and accepts contributions via GitHub pull requests.
-If you are first time GitHub contributor, please look at these links on how to create a PR to a GitHub repo:
+If you are a first time GitHub contributor, please look at these links explaining on how to create a Pull Request to a GitHub repo:
 * https://guides.github.com/activities/forking/
 * https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Contributing Playbooks

-Our playbooks are described in an open format called [COPS](https://github.com/demisto/COPS) which we released as an initiative to drive collaboration and interoperability within the InfoSec community.

 In order to contribute playbooks you need to save them in the COPS format (as a yaml file) and create a Pull Request.